Shniks/checks-for-understanding/module-2/backend/week_two.md

 #### 1. Name your five favorite ActiveRecord methods (i.e. methods your models inherit from ActiveRecord) and describe what they do.

-  - find: returns data based on the id
+  - `find`: returns data based on the id
-  - count: returns the number of data items
+  - `count`: returns the number of data items
-  - order: orders the records (can be descending or ascending)
+  - `order`: orders the records (can be descending or ascending)
-  - sum: sums the data based on a criteria
+  - `sum`: sums the data based on a criteria
-  - limit and offset: returns a maximum number of records (the limit number) starting from a specified record number (the offset)
+  - `limit` and `offset`: returns a maximum number of records (the limit number) starting from a specified record number (the offset)

 #### 2. Name your three favorite ActiveRecord rake tasks and describe what they do.

-  - rake db:drop = drops the database
+  - `rake db:drop` = drops the database
-  - rake db:reset = drops, creates, migrates and seeds the database
+  - `rake db:reset` = drops, creates, migrates and seeds the database
-  - rake db:test:prepare = essentially clones the database to conform to the schema to take into account any pending migrations
+  - `rake db:test:prepare` = essentially clones the database to conform to the schema to take into account any pending migrations

 #### 3. What two columns does `t.timestamps null: false` create in our database?